PistachioPony/gamesparks-docs/MARKDOWN/Documentation/NoSQL Explorer.md

 ### Index

-From the *Count* tab, you can view the indexes that have been created for a Collection.
+From the *Index* tab, you can view the indexes that have been created for a Collection.

 ![](img/12.png)